imgix/imgix-go/README.md

 ### Fixed-Width Images

 In cases where enough information is provided about an image's dimensions, `CreateSrcset` will build a srcset that will allow for an image to be served at different resolutions.
-The parameters taken into consideration when determining if an image is fixed-width are `w`, `h`, and `ar`.
+The parameters taken into consideration when determining if an image is fixed-width are `w` and `h`.

-By invoking `CreateSrcset` with either a width **or** the height and aspect ratio in the parameters, a fixed-width srcset will be generated.
+By invoking `CreateSrcset` with either a width **or** height in the parameters, a fixed-width srcset will be generated.
 Wherein, the image width is fixed, but the pixel density varies.

 ```go
 ub := ix.NewURLBuilder("demo.imgix.net", ix.WithLibParam(false))